usbr/MTOM/rdfOutput/ReadMe.txt

-This folder is intentionally left empty.
+This folder was intentionally left empty.
 If MTOM is run with "dummy.controlfile.txt" or "output.control" control files, RDFs will be saved here.